We’ve made countless visits to this stunning town to bring you our comprehensive travel guide to the best things to do in Jasper, Canada!

-You will likely also be blessed with incredible views of wildlife while on the river and, of course, the surrounding scenery is never a disappointment.
+You will likely also be blessed with incredible views of wildlife while on the river and, of course, the surrounding scenery of Jasper National Park is never a disappointment.

 While the lake sits at the edge of the Fairmont Jasper Park Lodge resort, the trails around the lake, and the lake itself are open to the public.

 Even when the lake freezes you’ll find it becomes a popular spot for locals and visitors to get out and try ice skating or

 In the winter you’ll find visitors and locals alike lacing up their skates for a spin out on the lake.